The oil pan gasket, has only one important job to do. And, that is sealing the oil pan, to the bottom of the engine.

 Another sign you will see when the oil pan gasket is leaking, is smoke coming from the engine.
 Due to, the oil from the oil pan, splashing on the hot exhaust manifold.

-Letting this problem persist, may also lead to things like, the oxygen sensors or various other components, becoming damaged.
+Letting this problem persist, may also lead to things like, the oxygen sensors or various other parts, becoming damaged.

 Low Oil Level

-The engine warning light should illuminate on your dashboard, if you have a lower than normal oil level.
+The engine warning light should light up on your dash, if you have a lower than normal oil level.